iturdikulov/notes/Z_shell.md

 - `ctrl-n` : Next command in history
 - `/`      : Search backward in history
 - `n`      : Repeat the last `/`

-## Mode indicators

-`Normal mode` is indicated with block style cursor, and `Insert mode` with beam style cursor by default.

 ## Vim edition